Breeding-Analytics/bioflow/README.md

 ```

 2)  Functions should not be written inside the interface.
 The functions
-    should be stored in the cgiarBase, cgiarGenomics or cgiarPipeline
+    should be submitted to the cgiarBase, cgiarGenomics or cgiarPipeline
     packages.

-3)  Functions should be documented properly and include examples.
+3)  Functions should be documented properly and include examples for
+    other members to recreate the results.

 ### Types of contributions that will be accepted (check list)